superfluid-org/sup-token/docs/USER_GUIDE.md

 **Key Benefits:**

-- **No Penalty**: Withdraw your SUP tokens without paying the usual Community Charge
+- **No Community Charge**: Withdraw your SUP tokens without paying the usual Community Charge
 - **Full Value**: Get the complete value of your position without deductions
 - **Reward Retention**: Keep all accumulated trading fees and rewards